Deploy HA-Proxy for vSphere with Tanzu

 Now we come to the HA-Proxy appliance configuration.
 Provide a root password and decide if you want to leave root login enabled.
 I have chosen a very simple password.
 The TLS fields will be automatically generated if left blank.

 In this network config window, provide network details about the HA-Proxy for the management network, the workload network and the optional frontend/load balancer network.
-These all require static IP addresses, in the CIDR format (/24).
+These all require static IP addresses, in the CIDR format (in my case, these are /24).
+You will need to specify a CIDR format that matches the subnet mask of your networks.
 These should have all been noted down as part of the prerequisites.
 Populate both DNS and Gateway information for each of the networks.

 Next, provide details about the Load Balancer range.
 These are the IP addresses that are used to bring up a frontend IP address for the Supervisor control plane API server, as well as the TKG “guest” cluster load balancer services and API server.
-The purpose of the load balancers are to handle outages on one or more of the control plane components or Pods participating in a Service.
-In the event of a failure, it is not visible to the end user, since the load balancer IP address will re-route to another back-end component for any requests.
+The purpose of the load balancers are behave as virtual IP addresses, and to handle outages on one or more of the control plane components or Pods participating in a Service.
+In the event of a node or Pod failure, it is not visible to the end user, since the load balancer IP address will re-route to another back-end component for any requests.

 Also make note of the HA-Proxy Dataplane API management port of 5556.
 This will be required later, along with the HAProxy User ID and Password, when we enable vSphere with Tanzu.